Back to top

 In future, your local council will no longer be responsible for these services – known as three waters.

-Instead, from July 2024 they will be owned and delivered by one of four new multi-region entities across Aotearoa New Zealand.
-Hawke’s Bay will be part of “Entity C”.
+Instead, from July 2024 they will be owned and delivered by one of ten new multi-region entities across Aotearoa New Zealand.
+Hawke’s Bay will be part of a region combining Tairawhiti-Gisborne.

 What will be different?